Full title: IEEE Standard for Local and metropolitan area networks–Secure Device Identity

 This standard specifies unique per-device identifiers (DevID) and the management and cryptographic binding of a device to its identifiers, the relationship between an initially installed identity and subsequent locally significant identities, and interfaces and methods for use of DevIDs with existing and new provisioning and authentication protocols.

 The secure device identity standardized in IEEE Std 802.1AR facilitates secure authentication of devices attached to a network, using (for example) IEEE Std 802.1X, and can be used as an enabling component of security solutions.
-This revision project will take advantage of improvements in cryptographic technology to add a stronger digital signature algorithm as an option, using SHA-384 and the P-384 elliptic curve to align with the Suite B Certificate Profile (IETF RFC 5759).
-The project will also resolve any maintenance items submitted on IEEE Std 802.1AR.
+This revision added a stronger digital signature algorithm as an option, using SHA-384 and the P-384 elliptic curve to align with the Suite B Certificate Profile (IETF RFC 5759).

-The extent of the changes required by the P802.1ARce (SHA-384 and P-384 Elliptic Curve) amendment project, together with those required to update references and maintain consistency, were more appropriate to a revision and have been subsumed by this project.
+The extent of the changes required by the P802.1ARce (SHA-384 and P-384 Elliptic Curve) amendment project, together with those required to update references and maintain consistency, were more appropriate to a revision and were subsumed by this project.

 Prior drafts and dispositions of comments